rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIChangelog.md

 If you need either of them, please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 2.1.0

+This version is approved for release on Apple Mac Store 4 May 2020.

+- some minor bugfixes
+- refactor of restore
+- copy and paste output from rsync to macOS clipboard
+- view logfile in view for rsync output

 ## Version 2.0.1

 This version is approved for release on Apple Mac Store 15 April 2020.